gumaerc-testorg/11.255-spring-2021/content/pages/syllabus.md

 ### Scenarios

-Every student is expected to come to class familiar with the assigned scenarios - when applicable - and ready to apply the ideas covered in the assigned readings.
+Every student is expected to come to class familiar with the assigned scenarios—when applicable—and ready to apply the ideas covered in the assigned readings.
 Scenario leaders (each student will fill this role twice over the course of the semester) have the added responsibility of preparing a two-page framing memo in advance of the scenario and facilitating discussion about the scenario in small groups; see further guidelines below.

-All negotiation self-reflection memos and scenario framing memos must be posted on the 11.255 canvas class site as PDF documents by the assigned due date.
+All negotiation self-reflection memos and scenario framing memos must be posted on the class site as PDF documents by the assigned due date.
 Please do not submit assignments as Word documents or in other formats.

 ### Making Up Missed Negotiation Simulations

 Participation in all of the role-play simulations is required.
 If a student misses a negotiation simulation, it is that student’s responsibility to make up the missed work on their own time, either with classmates or friends.
-Students should arrange to get game materials for the make-up simulations from Lidia.
+Students should arrange to get game materials for the make-up simulations from the instructors.
 Students are expected to complete the simulation and submit their reflections by the original due date, unless otherwise arranged with the teaching staff.

 ### Synchronous Lectures

 Students are required to attend all scheduled class sessions.
 Due to the nature of the course every class is meant to be synchronous.
 As noted above class participation is an important part of the class, and students are expected to be present synchronously for all lectures and negotiations.
-Sessions will be recorded and will be made available online for one week to help students stay up to date if they are unable to attend a class session.
-Recordings are only for use by students in the class.
+Sessions will be recorded and will be made available online for one week to help students stay up to date if they are unable to attend a class session. \[Note: These recordings are not available to OCW users.\]

 ### Role Play Self-Reflection Memos